Strip club still open while California vows legal action

 Steve Hoffman, the attorney representing Cheetahs, said the club was closed Monday and will remain shuttered through Tuesday for reasons unrelated to the cease-and-desist letter from the state issued last Friday.

 He declined to say why the club was closed and said he did not know if Cheetahs was open over the weekend.
+Both lawyers said they are awaiting a decision from the judge on Wednesday.

 The state order issued Dec.
 6 covers Southern California and is based on the level of available beds in hospitals’ intensive care units.